Pramit726/Smartphone-Feature-Impact-Analysis-Score-Prediction/README.md

 ## Model Interpretability

-To better understand model predictions, we used SHAP (SHapley Additive Explanations):
+To better understand model predictions, I used SHAP (SHapley Additive Explanations):

 ### Local Interpretability
 - SHAP force plot visualizes the contribution of each feature to an individual prediction.